phpfunk/phpfunk.github.com/about/readme.md

 ### Conflict Resolution
 Let's be honest, conflicts happen.
 Even with best intentions, they happen.
 When conflicts between people arise I will not solve this for you.
 Again, I will help you solve the problem and give you the right tools to feel ready to have the right conversation, but I will not speak for you.
 I have and I will be a 3rd party in conflict resolution when needed.

-### Iterations are the New Perfect
+### Iterations Lead to Success
 I don't believe in perfect.
 I believe in small iterations to succeed.
 Whether that is a feature, personal growth, or an operational change.
 Keep it small, keep iterating, and revert if you need to.
 Need proof?
 Just check out the [commit history](https://github.com/phpfunk/phpfunk.github.com/commits/aboutme/about/readme.md) for this readme.

 ### Make Mistakes
 Mistakes are key for growth.
-I have failed at everything in this readme at some point in my life.
+I've failed at everything in this readme at some point in my life.
 You always learn more about yourself and your work when you make a mistake.
 I never get upset about mistakes, unless we are continually repeating the same mistakes without learning from them.
 I even had a hat made around this.

 ![Make Mistakes Hat](/images/make-mistakes.jpeg)